Flightline (horse): 2022: Four-year-old season

 Flightline was expected to begin his four-year-old season in March 2022 but suffered a minor issue to his hock, causing another setback.
-He finally returned on June 11 in the prestigious Metropolitan Handicap at Belmont Park in his first trip outside California.
-Sadler was not concerned about stretching the horse out to a distance of a mile, noting Flightline had been full of run at the finish of each of his starts.
+He returned on June 11 in the prestigious Metropolitan Handicap at Belmont Park in his first trip outside California.
+Sadler was not concerned about stretching the horse out to a distance of a mile, noting that Flightline had been full of run at the finish of each of his starts.
 He went off as the 2-5 favorite in a field of five that included Speaker's Corner (Carter Handicap) and Aloha West (Breeders' Cup Sprint).
 He broke slowly and tried to rush up beside Speaker's Corner before Prat got him to settle.
 He then rated for the first half-mile before moving to the outside and taking the lead around the five-sixteenths pole.
-He won handily by six lengths, completing the one-turn mile in 1:33.59 on a fast track.
-Sadler commented after the event, "For a young horse who has not had that much seasoning, he just overcame the adversity and proved himself best.
+He won by six lengths, completing the one-turn mile in 1:33.59 on a fast track.
+Sadler commented, "For a young horse who has not had that much seasoning, he just overcame the adversity and proved himself best.
 He overcame trouble; that's the storyline."

 Flightline made his next start in the Pacific Classic at Del Mar on September 3, stretching out to 10 furlongs for the first time.
-Although some were concerned about potential stamina issues, Flightline went off as the heavy 3-10 favorite in a field of six that also included Dubai World Cup winner Country Grammer.
+Although some were concerned about potential stamina issues, he went off as the heavy 3-10 favorite in a field of six that included Dubai World Cup winner Country Grammer.
 He was bumped on both sides while leaving the starting gate but quickly settled into stride, pressing the early pace set by Extra Hope.
 He raced three to four wide around the first turn while settling into second place, then moved to the lead down the backstretch.
-Running freely, Flightline continued to open up his lead, winning by 19 1/4 lengths over Country Grammer.
-His time of 1:59.28 was just 0.17 of a second off the track record.
-"He's such a special horse", said Sadler.
+Running freely, Flightline continued to open up, winning by 19 1/4 lengths over Country Grammer.
+His time of 1:59.28 was 0.17 of a second off the track record.
+"He's such a special horse," said Sadler.
 "You assume horses with speed can't carry it [over a distance].
 But this is an exceptional horse.
 He has speed and keeps going."